Skip to main content

 Q What exactly does Form N245 do?

-It does two things in one document.
+It does two things in one document, and if you tick both boxes only one court fee is payable.
 First, it asks the court to suspend a warrant of control that enforcement agents are already acting on — so that no further steps are taken to remove goods from your home while the court considers your application.
 Second, it asks the court to vary the instalment order made when the original judgment was entered, replacing the current payment with one you can afford.
 You can use it for either purpose alone, or for both at the same time.

 Q Who should use Form N245?